petitparser/dart-petitparser/README.md

 print(matches);                         // ['foo', 'bar4']
 ```

-These are the basic elements to build parsers.
-There are a few more well documented and tested factory methods in the `Parser` class.
-If you want browse their documentation and tests.

 ### Writing a More Complicated Grammar

 Now we are able to write a more complicated grammar for evaluating simple arithmetic expressions.
-Within a file we start with the grammar for a number (actually an integer):
+Within a file we start with the grammar for an integer:

 ```dart
 final number = digit().plus().flatten().trim().map(int.parse);